Sex Offenders Register in Victoria

 As well as those sentenced for a registrable offence in Victoria, any person who has reporting obligations in any other state or territory, or any other country, is a registrable offender in Victoria.

-The details which must be reported include:
+The details that must be reported include:

 - name (including former names) and date of birth